kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/cache.md

 #### Invalidate all { #invalidate-all }

-To remove all values from the cache via the `evictAll()` method, annotate it with `@CacheInvalidate` and specify the `invalidateAll = true` parameter.
+To remove all values from the cache via the `evictAll()` method, annotate it with `@CacheInvalidateAll`.

-The method with `@CacheInvalidate` is called, and then all values are removed from the cache defined in `value`.
+The method with `@CacheInvalidateAll` is called, and then all values are removed from the cache defined in `value`.
+No cache key is built, so the method may take any arguments or none at all.

 ===! ":fontawesome-brands-java: `Java`"